jb3dahmen/LessonSample/Lessons/Lesson1.md

 1. Define a linked list
 1. Implement a basic linked list structure
-1. Describe how a linked list is placed in physical memory
+1. Describe how a linked list is structured in physical memory

 ## What is a Linked List